What Is a Wheelchair?

 Kid-sized wheelchairs, these are functionally identical to their full-sized cousins, just made smaller to better fit their users.

-An exceptional niche designed, offering all the benefits of a recliner, rolled into a wheelchair.
+An exceptional niche design, offering all the benefits of a recliner, rolled into a wheelchair.
 These designs come with a pillow to offer greater comfort when resting in a reclined position.
 While it’s possible to nap in chairs of this type, you’ll almost certainly want extra padding if this is your intention.

 Single-Arm Drive Wheelchairs